WebAssembly/spec/spectec/test-prose/TEST.md

 Heaptype_ok/typeuse
 - the heap type typeuse is valid if:
   - typeuse is valid.

+Heaptype_ok/bot
+- the heap type BOT is always valid.

 Reftype_ok
 - the reference type (REF NULL? heaptype) is valid if: